ProjectZeroSlackr/ProjectZeroSlackr-SVN/ReadMe from Keripo.txt

 system.
 The aim of the project is to provide a simple, coherent, easy-to-use and newbie friendly method of installing iPodLinux on their iPods and trying out community-generated content.
+For installation instructions, see Install.txt.
 For a full list of features, see Features.txt For frequently asked questions and a list of terminology, see FAQ.txt.
 For an updated list of changes, see Changelog.txt.